Azores Remote Stay

 This geothermal energy has been used by locals for centuries — most famously to cook cozido das Furnas, a traditional stew buried in the volcanic soil and left to cook for 6–8 hours.
 It's one of the most unique culinary experiences in the world.

-For remote workers and overwinterers, Furnas offers something rare: a place where you can work in the morning, soak in a 40°C thermal pool in the afternoon, and eat food cooked by the earth for dinner.
+For remote workers and overwinterers, Furnas offers something rare: work in the morning, soak in a 40°C thermal pool in the afternoon, and eat food cooked by the earth for dinner.
 There is nowhere else in the Atlantic like it.

 Thermal Pools